Assassin's Creed review

 The guards don't have ears, and don't even raise an alarm when they see a dead body.

 And yet, these sequences are incredibly hard sometimes.
 They put you in situations with so many guards that you absolutely depend on their inconsistent blindness and stupidity.
 They also usually fail you instantly if you're caught, which is frustrating because of how easy combat is in this game (you know you could easily fight off all the guards if the game would let you try).
 For several games of the series (most of the Ezio ones), the only way they could find to create difficulty was instant loss on detection.
 And most generally, the problem is that the game's movement mechanics just don't seem designed for stealth.
-In the first game stealth played a much smaller role and was never (to my memory) an instant loss condition.
-That was back when Ubisoft had the slightest idea what they were doing and what it entailed for the player experience.
+In the first game stealth played a much smaller role and was never (in my memory) an instant loss condition.

 The story also goes to shit after the first couple games.